As the

 of domestic market, but through even greater openness

 to international trade and investment.
-But, TDR is unequivocal
+But, TDR is

-in its assertion that no unconditional link has been
+unequivocal in its assertion that no unconditional

-established between greater openness and economic growth,
+link has been established between greater openness

-either theoretically or empirically.
+and economic growth, either theoretically or empirically.

-Overall, the TDR is unambiguous in its preference for
+Overall, the TDR is unambiguous in its preference

-of gradual opening up.
+strategy of gradual opening up.
 A wide range of macroeconomic,

 financial and trade policies were used in East Asia